Corsinvest/dotnet-fx/src/CompileTime/README.md

 ✅ **Allowed:**
 - Any return type (primitives, strings, classes, structs)
 - Recursion
-- Calling other `[CompileTime]` methods
+- Calling any methods within the same class (not just `[CompileTime]` methods)
-- LINQ, collections, most BCL types
+- LINQ, collections, all .NET Base Class Library (BCL) types
+- Access to all members within the same class

 ❌ **Not Allowed:**
 - File I/O (`File`, `Directory`)
 - Network operations (`HttpClient`, `Socket`)
 - Database access
+- External dependencies from other classes in the same project
 - Environment-dependent code (may work but not portable)

 ---